Running through history

 Early 20th Century

 The early part of the 20-century belonged to Europe and America.
 English and American training volumes were invariably low - 40 to 60 kilometres a week with up to 40 minutes steady runs and various rep sessions.
 However, the Finns took the amount to a high level, often training twice a day.
 The Finns dominated distance running between the two world wars.
 Through these years, coaching was a rarity.
 Athletes trained themselves or, by the traditions of the day, the coach went unrecognised (Chariots of Fire - the hero was criticised because he employed a coach.)

 But this was to change

 Woldemar Gerschler of Germany took training methods further by devising interval training.
 Gerschler studied the Swedish and Finnish methods and concluded they lacked sufficient speed work.
-His system enabled greater intensities because of the periods of rest or easy running that allowed partial recovery.
+His system enabled higher intensities because of the periods of rest or easy running that allowed partial recovery.
 The key was the athlete's pulse rate.
 Pulse was raised to 180 in the effort with a recovery that allowed it to drop to 120 within 90 seconds.
 Gerschler's system also incorporated gym work, time trials and a weekly long run (1.30 to 3 hours).
-First to achieve fame under Gerschler was Rudolf Harbig who ran 1.46.6 for the 800m in 1939, taking almost 2 seconds off the world record.
+First to achieve fame under Gerschler was Rudolf Harbig, who ran 1.46.6 for the 800m in 1939, taking almost 2 seconds off the world record.

 Science, intervals and workloads